 The dog walker wished in the subjunctive tone, otherwise known as hindsight, that if he were able to relive the situation, he would have called upon the presence of God as something other than the swear word he had used.

 He thought to himself, Ah, the subjunctive, wishful thinking, golf’s “mulligan.”
-If we thought more in the little used subjunctive, the “if it were” instead of the finality of “it was,” then the next time that subjunctive might just become the objective indicative or the non-reactionary imperative or, at the very least, a legitimate interrogative, as in, “What’s happening here?” and I might have seen the face of Jesus in that passerby.
+If we thought more in the little used subjunctive, the “if it were” instead of the finality of “it was,” then the next time that subjunctive might just become the objective indicative or the non-reactionary imperative or, at the very least, a legitimate interrogative, as in, “What’s happening here?” and I might have seen the face of Jesus in the Range Rover guy in spite of his smartass, “holier than thou,” accusitive attitude.
 And that would have been wise and beneficial for me and the rambunctious Chocolate Lab if not for the guy.
 Or perhaps I just should have ignored the guy and walked away remembering the imperative, “Avoid a fool in his folly.”

 Now, about that irritating proclamation in capital letters on the license plate on a Range Rover of all things….
 Wouldn’t it (he thought in the interrogative) be better suited to an old, beat up Volkswagen camper?